minprog/app-studio/10 Design/20 Week 2/10 Content.md

 ## Reading

-Karl Ulrich, *Design: creation of artifacts in society*:
+Karl Ulrich, *Design: creation of artifacts in society*.

 * chapter 1: *Introduction to Design*